eringill/chronic_infection_python/README.md

 ### Application Use
 This application accepts a list of comma separated nucleotide positions in a SARS-CoV-2 genome where lineage-defining mutations occur. **Lineage-defining mutations are the subset of mutations in a lineage that have occurred since divergence from the larger SARS-CoV-2 tree.** A list of lineage-defining mutations (the “mutation set”) for [pangolin-designated SARS-CoV-2 lineages](https://www.pango.network/) can be found [here](https://github.com/cov-lineages/pango-designation?tab=readme-ov-file).
+The tool will also accept a FASTA file containing a **SINGLE** SARS-CoV-2 genome consensus sequence.
+In this case, the [NextClade CLI](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/index.html) is used to determine lineage-defining mutations (called private mutations in NextClade).

 The application determines the likelihood of observing the mutation set as a random draw from each distribution (chronic infection, deer-specific mutations, global (pre-VOC) and global (Omicron era)).
 The log likelihood of observing the mutation set from each distribution is displayed (in natural log units)12.